M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/index.md

 More information can be found [on the dedicated page](../Reference/Overview/ApplicationStructure/).

+The V5 schema is only supported in the latest M-Files clients.
+If you need to support classic clients as well then a separate UI application - targeting the V4 schema and using the older object model and development approaches - is needed.
+It is recommended that new development is done solely against the V5 schema and targets the new clients.
+{:.note.warning}

 ### V4 schema

 The V4 schema is supported in M-Files 20.12 and higher, and adds compatibility with [fast browsing](../Fast-Browsing/).